ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 ---
 24 How do I use RSSI with FRSKY (D4R-II)
-  * USe an LC filter like CASE 2 here : https://code.google.com/p/minoposd/wiki/AnalogRSSI
+  * Use an LC filter like CASE 2 here : https://code.google.com/p/minoposd/wiki/AnalogRSSI
   * Connect directly to NAZE like this : https://github.com/cleanflight/cleanflight/blob/master/docs/Rssi.md
   * For Taranis users there is this option: http://blog.oscarliang.net/rssi-ppm-channel-taranis/
   * For OpenTX users there is this option: http://fpvlab.com/forums/showthread.php?34250-MWOSD-for-MULTIWII-NAZE32-BASEFLIGHT-HARIKIRI&p=741209&viewfull=1#post741209